karllabatista/AsynNotify/README.md

 # Workers

-The system has a worker that acts as a listener to consume the message queue.
-It processes received events and directs notifications to specific channels, such as email, SMS, etc.
+The system includes a worker that listens to the message queue, processes incoming events, and routes notifications to specific channels such as Email and SMS.

-## Consumer
+The worker is organized into two main submodules:

+**DispatcherChannel**– responsible for transforming generic notifications into channel-specific formats and sending them via the corresponding provider.

+**Consumer** – responsible for consuming messages from the queue, validating events, and passing them to the dispatcher for delivery.

+The following sections describe each submodule in detail.

 ## DispatchChannel